NguyenBinhHCMUS/learn-fastapi/Readme.md

 success" in the request.

 The status codes in the 400 range mean that there was an error from the client.

+## 21. JSON Compatible Encoder

+There are some cases where you might need to convert a data type (like a Pydantic model) to something compatible with JSON (like a dict, list, etc).

+Using the jsonable_encoder